 You see my experience is that these questions arrived in such a manner that I felt they were urgent and had to be dealt with there and there so can you imagine me picking my phone to call you at 2:30 AM with passion-burning questions?

 I couldn’t bring myself to it

 I resolved to scour the internet for other people who’ve gone through a similar journey, just like when your phone or car key goes missing and you search frantically for it.

 I wanted an insight into their journey, I wanted to know about their response to grief as well as their coping mechanism.

-I read many personal and professional grief blogs, watched videos, listened to podcasts.
+I read many personal and professional grief blogs, watched countless coping with grief videos, listened to many life after loss podcasts.
 The information helped me a great deal

 I found a lot of information and found myself saying ‘YBH (Yes but how)’ to most of the information.
 I had more questions.

 Now a third of my library is full of grief-related books.
 There was one night when I read a whole book cover to cover before sunrise.